22 Fun Things To Do In Mendoza, Argentina

 Relax at Cacheuta Thermal Baths

-One of the coolest (literally!) things to do in Mendoza is going to Cacheuta Thermal Baths.
-This spa, hotel and waterpark located along Ruta 82, among the mountains, is a fantastic place to relax with a great array of saunas, mud baths, hot springs and thermal pools.
-You can even have a massage.
+One of the coolest (literally!) things to do in Mendoza is go to Cacheuta Thermal Baths.
+This spa, hotel, and waterpark, located along Ruta 82 among the mountains, is a fantastic place to relax.

-Visit Villavicencio
+Visit Villavicencio Nature Reserve

-Villavicencio is a beautiful natural reserve in the Andes Mountains, not far from Mendoza.
-You’ll be able to see local wildlife including guanacos, ostriches, condors and if you are lucky even pumas.
 It’s the same area where the local mineral spring water comes from.
-Most of the time, tours to this reserve include a visit and lunch at a local winery, and at times even entrance to the historic spa resort of Villavicencio.
+Most of the time, tours to this reserve include a visit and lunch at a local winery and, at times, even entrance to the historic spa resort of Villavicencio.

 Get out of the city at San Rafael and Atuel Canyon

 Around 3 hours by bus from Mendoza, San Rafael is a great place for outdoor activities.
-I recommend spending a couple of days there to appreciate all the nature and to go hiking, kayaking and even paragliding.
-If you don’t have time you can go on a day trip.
-Make sure to visit Atuel Canyon, a fantastic place with lakes, rivers and beautifully naturally carved rocks.
+I recommend spending a couple of days there to appreciate all the nature and to go hiking, kayaking, and even paragliding.
+If you don’t have time, you can go on a day trip.

 things to do in Mendoza